Format: The American Cup (“the Event”) is two tournaments, each an 8-player double-elimination knockout event.

 - All standard games in the Elimination bracket shall be played at rapid time controls.

-- All playoff games shall be played at rapid time controls.
+- All playoff games shall be played at rapid and blitz time controls, if necessary.

 - Should match 14 (winner of the Championship Bracket vs. winner of the Elimination Bracket) result in one lost match per player, the two players shall contest a 2-game rapid match followed by playoff games (if necessary).